project-unisonOS/project-unisonos.github.io/docs/index.md

 # Introducing UnisonOS

-UnisonOS is an Operating Surface - a new layer of computing designed around how people naturally think rather than how computers traditionally operate.
-It sits above files, folders, and apps, rendering every interaction and experience in real time.
+UnisonOS is an Operating Surface that reimagines how people and technology work together.
+Instead of relying on apps, files, and other legacy constructs, UnisonOS composes experiences in real time based on your goals and preferred ways of interacting.
+It understands what you’re trying to do, adapts to your context, and aligns completely with the objectives you set, creating a more natural computing experience.

 ________________________________________